 Voting rights – all BRC members must be 802.15 voting members at the formation of the BRC.

-Re-affirmation
+Duration

-A BRC shall be reaffirmed at each session (either Interim or Plenary) at the opening plenary meeting.
+A BRC is chartered from the closing plenary meeting of a session (either Interim or Plenary) to the starting plenary meeting of the subsequent session (either Interim or Plenary).

 Ballot Resolution Committee Chair